CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 Genzyme (a Sanofi Company)

-In September 2014, the CMTA entered an alliance with Genzyme, a Sanofi company, to test their large libraries of molecules to identify those that dampen the known disease defect in CMT1A.
+In September 2014, CMTA entered an alliance with Genzyme, a Sanofi company, to test their large libraries of molecules to identify those that dampen the known disease defect in CMT1A.
 A screening test capable of the automation required for this work was developed in a collaboration between the University of Wisconsin and the NIH.
 Following testing of close to 2 million molecules at Sanofi, a number of chemical classes were identified that suppress the overexpression of PMP22, a key protein implicated in the causation of CMT1A.
 Candidates from these chemicals were tested in animal models of the disease.
 In addition, the alliance expanded to the evaluation of additional molecules that emerged from other Sanofi Programs and represent an advanced state of drug design.
 Several of these drug prototypes have been tested in animal disease models of CMT1A.
-The CMTA Sanofi partnership also involved the development of important biomarkers for CMT1A.
+The CMTA-Sanofi partnership also involved the development of important biomarkers for CMT1A.

 InFlectis BioScience

-The CMTA entered into an Alliance Partnership with InFlectis BioScience, a clinical stage company committed to the development of innovative therapeutics harnessing the Integrated Stress Response (ISR) for the treatment of a broad range of diseases.
+CMTA entered into an Alliance Partnership with InFlectis BioScience, a clinical stage company committed to the development of innovative therapeutics harnessing the Integrated Stress Response (ISR) for the treatment of a broad range of diseases.
 The company plans to demonstrate the clinical effectiveness of its drug candidate IFB-088 for the treatment of Charcot-Marie-Tooth disease types 1A and 1B.
 In May 2018, the French National Agency for Medicines and Health Products Safety approved the Company’s Clinical Trial Application to begin a Phase 1 study of IFB-088 which will provide the safety data necessary for Phase 2 studies in CMT patients.
-The CMTA and InFlectis BioScience alliance team is collaborating on pre-clinical studies, clinical planning and understanding the impact of the disease on patients
+CMTA and InFlectis BioScience alliance team is collaborating on pre-clinical studies, clinical planning and understanding the impact of the disease on patients

 Ionis Pharmaceuticals

-Ionis LogoIn March of 2014, the CMTA entered an alliance with Ionis Pharmaceuticals (Ionis), a leading company in the development of Anti-Sense-Oligonucleotide (ASO) therapies.
+Ionis LogoIn March of 2014, CMTA entered an alliance with Ionis Pharmaceuticals (Ionis), a leading company in the development of Anti-Sense-Oligonucleotide (ASO) therapies.
 ASOs are short synthetic pieces of chemically modified nucleic acids (DNA or RNA) designed to bind to the RNA that codes for a protein.
 Once the ASO binds to the RNA it causes the destruction of the RNA by cellular enzymes, effectively leading to a decrease in the amount of targeted protein that is expressed.
-Ionis had previously demonstrated the ability to deliver an ASO to peripheral nerves and wanted to work with the CMTA to design a therapy that would decrease PMP22 protein levels in CMT1A patients.
+Ionis had previously demonstrated the ability to deliver an ASO to peripheral nerves and wanted to work with CMTA to design a therapy that would decrease PMP22 protein levels in CMT1A patients.
 Specific ASOs were designed which proved effective in altering PMP22 RNA levels in two different rodent models of CMT1A.
 Importantly, this treatment also led to functional improvements in the animals.
 This groundbreaking work is now reported in the Journal of Clinical Investigation.
 The alliance team is now focused on the further design and testing of drug candidates that will be suitable for testing in patients.

 Orthogonal Neuroscience